-Entering into a property management contract is not a commitment that should be taken lightly!
-Understand the terms of the agreement, including length of the term, renewal of the agreement, and what the process is for severing the agreement if either party is dissatisfied with the partnership.
-Your attorney should review any management agreement prior to you signing off on it.
+Entering a property management contract is not a commitment that should be taken lightly!
+Understand the terms of the agreement, including length of the term, renewal of the agreement, and the process for severing the agreement if either party is dissatisfied with the partnership.
+Your attorney should review any management agreement before you signing off on it.

 Speak to other people who have worked with your property manager.
-These could be other clients, business professionals, real estate agents, mortgage brokers, attorneys, contractors, or any of a number of other parties the manager has built a relationship with.
-Ask them not only to tell you the good things but the bad too.
-A property manager should have no issues in supplying references prior to an agreement being struck.
+These could be other clients, business professionals, real estate agents, mortgage brokers, attorneys, contractors, or any of a number of other parties the manager has built a relationship.
+Ask them to tell you the good things and the bad too.
+A property manager should have no issues in supplying references before an agreement is struck.

 Once you’ve interviewed potential property managers, it’s time to narrow down your search and get to hiring.
 The good news is that you’re taking the next step in your rental business by hiring a property manager.
 Although it can be “scary” or “overwhelming” at first to pass off your property’s responsibilities to someone else, it can also be a breath of fresh air.